- 1½ lbs sweet potatoes* (about 2 large) - I used white japanese sweet potatoes

 - Once done, let the potatoes cool enough to touch, cutting them open to help cool and let more moisture escape.
 Scoop out the insides/peel off the skins and add to a large mixing bowl.
 Rice the scooped potato with a ricer, or mash them very well with a fork.
 The potatoes must be used while they are still fairly warm.

-- Meanwhile, bring 3 quarts of water to a gentle boil over medium-high heat, and salt generously.
+- Meanwhile, bring 3 quarts of water to a gentle boil on the Boiling Plate, and salt generously.

 - Make a mound out of the potatoes with a well in the middle and add the egg.
 Using your hands, mix the egg in with the potatoes.
 Sprinkle in about ½ of the flour blend.